 In this Telugu ritual, the bride and groom are smeared with turmeric in their respective homes at the muhurtham time (auspicious time) and then given a holy bath with turmeric water to cleanse their body and mind before the sacred ritual of becoming one (the wedding).
 This event is called ‘Mangala Snanam‘ (‘Mangala’ means holy, ‘Snanam’ means bath).
 After the bath, the bride and the groom are dressed in the first set of wedding clothes.

-This is followed by ‘mangala arthi‘, a small lamp is lit and placed on a plate along with turmeric, vermilion, and sandalwood is circled in front of the bride and groom.
-This is done to keep them safe from the evil eye, and to seek God’s blessing through all the wedding proceedings.
+This is followed by ‘mangala arthi‘, a small lamp is lit and placed on a plate along with turmeric, vermilion, and sandalwood circled in front of the bride and groom.
+This is done to keep them safe from the evil eye and to seek God’s blessing through all the wedding proceedings.

 2. Ganesha and Gowri Puja

 Gowri puja is done by the bride at her house while the Ganesh puja is done by the groom at the venue.
 The bride offers her prayers to the goddess Gauri as she is the symbol of fertility and motherhood and prays for a similar ideal relationship that the goddess has with her husband, Lord Shiva.

 I did the Gouri puja as part of my pre-wedding ritual called Pradhanam on the evening before the wedding day.
 In the picture above, the cutie-pie sitting beside me is my darling niece Mahiraa.
 She was my ‘Thodi Pellukuthuru‘, equivalent to maid-of-honor to keep the bride company.
 Usually, Thodi pellukuthuru or Thodi pellikoduku (the best man) are younger kids.